jhusak/convert_atascii_utf8/README.md

 (for convinience placed here)

+## Tools
 ### convertatasciitoutf8

-    - converts ATASCII files to UTF-8 encoded files, that look the same as on Atari 8-bit.
+converts ATASCII files to UTF-8 encoded files, that look the same as on Atari 8-bit.
 The files can be edited, and then backconverted with tool:

 ### convertutf8toatascii

-    - which converts UTF-8 files with inverse characters encoded - back to plain ATASCII 8-bit files.
+which converts UTF-8 files with inverse characters encoded - back to plain ATASCII 8-bit files.

-# change inverse filter
+### change inverse filter
 The chinv command changes inverse of ATASCII characters, when inversed characters are stored as unicode codes, and converting plain <128 characters to unicode inversed.

 You may use it in vim as a block text filter, for example: